huntdatacenter/docs/docs/do-science/hunt-workbench/getting-started/6-matlab.md

 ### In JupyterLab

-MATLAB installation in Workbench comes with the MATLAB kernel, you can read about it [https://blogs.mathworks.com/matlab/2023/01/30/official-mathworks-matlab-kernel-for-jupyter-released/](on this page).
+MATLAB installation in Workbench comes with the MATLAB kernel, you can read about it [on this page](https://blogs.mathworks.com/matlab/2023/01/30/official-mathworks-matlab-kernel-for-jupyter-released/).

 ### In Remote desktop